agenosov/agenosov.github.io/ansible_notes/better_ansible_playbooks.md

 Sometime it's required to apply different *processing strategies* for different lists of tasks, and in this case instead of having many *hosts* sections inside the main playbook it's far better to **import separate playbooks**.

-As with controlling warnings from your compiler, it's necessary to **pay attention to warnings which Ansible may produce**.
+As with controlling warnings from your compiler, it's necessary to [pay attention to warnings which Ansible may produce](http://github.com/agenosov/ansible_notes/tree/master/fixing_warnings).

 To wrap up: